 At the start of the baling process, the pressure on the belts is transferred by the powerful springs.

-Due to the intelligent tail gate suspension on the linkage, it moves downwards as the bale grows.
+Due to the intelligent tail gate suspension on the swing arm, it moves downwards as the bale grows.

 Four symmetrically arranged infinite belts shape the bales.
 The drive is powered by two drive rollers to transfer just the right force.

 The two front belt-carrying rollers drive the belt.
 This double winding of the rollers means that the rotation is totally reliable for any type of bale.

 The small start chamber ensures a reliable and early core rotation.
 This forms the basis for perfect bales.

 The secret of the perfectly-compacted and even bales which are consistently compressed using Fendt round balers lies in the tail gate.
 It has been designed to be particularly robust, because it has to be able to withstand exceptionally high loads.
 The patented flexible suspension offers outstanding benefits.

 The tail gate on the Fendt round baler ensures perfect compaction throughout the baling process.
 At the start of the bale, the tail gate is the top position to form a clean core.
 As the diameter grows, the tail gate moves mechanically downwards.
 The tail gate slides to move the bales towards the rear.
 This reduces the pressure on the feed section.
 This maintains the highest output rates with perfectly formed bales.
 The even pressure distribution also reduces wear on the components.